benjaminion/upgrading-ethereum-book/src/book.md

 ##### Keeping light clients light

 This property is important for light clients.
-Light clients are observers of the Eth2 beacon and shard chains that do not store the entire state, but do wish to be able to securely access data on the chains.
+Light clients are observers of the Eth2 beacon chain that do not store the entire state, but do wish to be able to securely access the chain's data.
 As part of verifying that they have the correct data &ndash; that no-one has lied to them &ndash; it is necessary to compute the committees that attested to that data.
 This means shuffling, and we don't want light clients to have to hold and shuffle the entire list of validators.
 By using the swap-or-not shuffle, light clients need only to consider the small subset of validators that they are interested in, which is vastly more efficient overall.

 #### See also